thephpleague/csv/source/outputting.md

 ## Convert to JSON

-Use the json_encode function directly on the instantiated object.
+Use the `json_encode` function directly on the instantiated object.

 ~~~.language-php
 echo json_encode($writer);
 ~~~

-When using the `toHTML()`, `toXML()` methods and the `json_encode` function, the data is internally converted if needed into UTF-8.
+When using the `toHTML()`, `toXML()` methods and the `json_encode` function, the data is internally converted into UTF-8 if `setEncoding` is used and the encoding is not UTF-8.

 ## Force a file download